dtc-coding-dojo/main/docs/about.md

 ## What will happen to my data?
 <div class="box">
   <p>
 To ensure the proper handling of your data, we have written a data policy agreement which has to be agreed to before submitting a problem.
-SABS students may not store or publish their code on a public repository, such as GitHub, without going through the standard SABS DMS to obtain permission from our partners first.
+We ask you to confirm that your supervisor is willing for you to share your problem and data at the Dojo before submitting a problem.
+Please note that SABS students may not store or publish their code on a public repository, such as GitHub, without going through the standard SABS DMS to obtain permission from SABS partner organisations first.
 Any data that is protected by a confidentiality agreement, such as from industrial partners or the NHS,  will not be used or published by the Coding Dojo.
 </p>
 </div>

 ## What is the data policy agreement?
 <div class="box">
   <p>
 For the purpose of solving problems encountered during the DPhil at the Doctoral Training Centre at the University of Oxford, we, the DTC Coding Dojo, need to gather information related to the problems at hand.
 This information can include data generated during the DPhil or data generated by others which is subject to analysis or modification during the DPhil.
 The data will be temporarily stored on the laptop which is used for demonstration purposes.
-Afterwards code will be written to analyse or modify the data.
+At the Dojo code will be written to analyse or modify the data.
 The code is published only if the student agrees to do so.
 The data will be permanently removed from the laptop used during the session after the completion of the session.
 The problem solving will be performed to an audience of fellow DPhil students of the Doctoral Training Centre.
-During the sessions the data could be seen by other DPhil students.
+During the sessions the data and code could be seen by other DPhil students.
 If the student agrees, the data can be made publicly available alongside the code.
 This data policy agreement ensures that the temporary storage and viewing of the data complies with the data policy agreements of the DPhil project of the student, involving any Principal investigator, supervisors or industrial partners involved in the DPhil project.
 It lies within the responsibility of the student submitting the problem to check whether our use of data complies with any agreements made beforehand regarding the data related to the problem we discuss.
 We as the DTC Coding Dojo take no responsibility if this policy agreement breaches previous agreements.
 </p>
 </div>